sandstorm-io/sandstorm/docs/administering/config-file.md

 A port number for Sandstorm to bind on and listen for HTTPS.
 On a default install, if port 443 was available and the user chose to use Sandcats, this is 443.
-However, this may be set for any Sandstorm-managed TLS configuration, including automated renewals of certificates with Let's Encrypt with a supported DNS provider.
+However, this may be set for any Sandstorm-managed TLS configuration, including automated renewals of certificates with Let's Encrypt with a supported DNS provider or a manually-uploaded certificate.
 If this config option is missing, Sandstorm's built-in HTTPS server is disabled.

 If Sandstorm is started as root, Sandstorm binds to this port as root, allowing it to use low-numbered ports.
 The socket is passed-through to code that does not run as root.